Bombardier CRJ Regional Jet Spotting Guide

 Bombardier has delivered more than 2,450 commercial aircraft and over 3,400 business aircraft worldwide.

-The company's product line includes the CRJ (Canadair Regional Jet) Series and Q400 of airliners.
+The company's product line included the CRJ (Canadair Regional Jet) Series and Q400 of airliners.

 Bombardier CRJ Series Spotting Tips and Photographs